xword/java-npm-gradle-integration-example/README.md

 }
 ```

 Now it's time to configure the build task.
 Normally te build would be done via `npm run build` command. gradle-node-plugin allows executing npm commands using the following underscore notation: `/gradlew npm_<command>`.
 Behind the scenes it dynamically generates Gradle task.
 So for our purpose the gradle task is `npm_run_build`.
-Let's customize it's behavior - we want to sure it is executed only when the appropriate files change.
+Let's customize it's behavior - we want to be sure it is executed only when the appropriate files change.

 ```groovy
 npm_run_build {